distanceworkshops/online-course/pages/syllabus/Chapter3.md

   image_fullwidth: birds sunset.jpg
 ---

 This chapter describes methods associated with point transect sampling.
+Analyses of this type of data is inherently more difficult, for reasons explained in this material.
+A comparative study of songbird density estimated is presented, describing the advantages of the *snapshot* field procedure to minimise the effect of animal movement upon estimates.

 ***